awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My users skipped updating their Windows or macOS client applications and aren't getting prompted to install the latest version<a name="client_update_skipped"></a>

-When users skip updates to the Amazon Workspaces Windows client application, the **SkipThisVersion** registry key gets set, and they are no longer prompted to update their clients when a new version of the client is released\.
-To update to the latest version, you can edit the registry as described in [ Update the WorkSpaces Windows Client Application to a Newer Version](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-windows-client.html#windows_setup) in the *Amazon Workspaces User Guide*\.
+When users skip updates to the Amazon WorkSpaces Windows client application, the **SkipThisVersion** registry key gets set, and they are no longer prompted to update their clients when a new version of the client is released\.
+To update to the latest version, you can edit the registry as described in [ Update the WorkSpaces Windows Client Application to a Newer Version](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-windows-client.html#windows_setup) in the *Amazon WorkSpaces User Guide*\.
 You can also run the following PowerShell command:

 ```
 Remove-ItemProperty -Path "HKCU:\Software\Amazon Web Services.
 LLC\Amazon WorkSpaces\WinSparkle" -Name "SkipThisVersion"
 ```

-When users skip updates to the Amazon Workspaces macOS client application, the `SUSkippedVersion` preference gets set, and they are no longer prompted to update their clients when a new version of the client is released\.
-To update to the latest version, you can reset this preference as described in [ Update the WorkSpaces macOS Client Application to a Newer Version](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-osx-client.html#osx_setup) in the *Amazon Workspaces User Guide*\.
+When users skip updates to the Amazon WorkSpaces macOS client application, the `SUSkippedVersion` preference gets set, and they are no longer prompted to update their clients when a new version of the client is released\.
+To update to the latest version, you can reset this preference as described in [ Update the WorkSpaces macOS Client Application to a Newer Version](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-osx-client.html#osx_setup) in the *Amazon WorkSpaces User Guide*\.

 ### My users are unable to install the Android client application on their Chromebooks<a name="install_android_chromebook"></a>

 Version 2\.4\.13 is the final release of the Amazon WorkSpaces Chromebook client application\.
 Because [ Google is phasing out support for Chrome Apps](https://blog.chromium.org/2020/01/moving-forward-from-chrome-apps.html), there will be no further updates to the WorkSpaces Chromebook client application, and its use is unsupported\.

-For [ Chromebooks that support installing Android applications](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps), we recommend using the [ Workspaces Android client application](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-android-client.html) instead\.
+For [ Chromebooks that support installing Android applications](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps), we recommend using the [ WorkSpaces Android client application](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-android-client.html) instead\.

 In some cases, you might need to enable your users' Chromebooks to install Android applications\.
-For more information, see [Set Up Android for Chromebooks](set-up-android-chromebook.md)\.
+For more information, see [Set up Android for Chromebooks](set-up-android-chromebook.md)\.

 ### My users aren't receiving invitation emails or password reset emails<a name="welcome_emails"></a>

 Users do not automatically receive welcome or password reset emails for WorkSpaces that were created using AD Connector or a trusted domain\.
 Invitation emails also aren't sent automatically if the user already exists in Active Directory\.

-To manually send welcome emails to these users, see [Send an Invitation Email](manage-workspaces-users.md#send-invitation)\.
+To manually send welcome emails to these users, see [Send an invitation email](manage-workspaces-users.md#send-invitation)\.

-To reset user passwords, see [Set Up Active Directory Administration Tools for Workspaces](directory_administration.md)\.
+To reset user passwords, see [Set up Active Directory Administration Tools for WorkSpaces](directory_administration.md)\.

 ### My users don't see the Forgot password? option on the client login screen<a name="forgot_password"></a>

-If you're using AD Connector or a trusted domain, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available\.\) For information about how to reset user passwords, see [Set Up Active Directory Administration Tools for Workspaces](directory_administration.md)\.
+If you're using AD Connector or a trusted domain, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available\.\) For information about how to reset user passwords, see [Set up Active Directory Administration Tools for WorkSpaces](directory_administration.md)\.

 ### I receive the message "The system administrator has set policies to prevent this installation" when I try to install applications on a Windows WorkSpace<a name="msi_wont_install"></a>

 You can address this issue by modifying the Windows Installer Group Policy setting\.
 To deploy this policy to multiple WorkSpaces in your directory, apply this setting to a Group Policy object that is linked to the WorkSpaces organizational unit \(OU\) from a domain\-joined EC2 instance\.
 If you are using AD Connector, you can make these changes from a domain controller\.
 For more information about using the Active Directory administration tools to work with Group Policy objects, see [Installing the Active Directory Administration Tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_install_ad_tools.html) in the *AWS Directory Service Administration Guide*\.

-The following procedure shows how to configure the Windows Installer setting for the Workspaces Group Policy object\.
+The following procedure shows how to configure the Windows Installer setting for the WorkSpaces Group Policy object\.

-1. Make sure that the most recent [Workspaces Group Policy administrative template](group_policy.md#gp_install_template) is installed in your domain\.
+1. Make sure that the most recent [WorkSpaces Group Policy administrative template](group_policy.md#gp_install_template) is installed in your domain\.

 1. Open the Group Policy Management tool on your Windows WorkSpace client and navigate to and select the WorkSpaces Group Policy object for your WorkSpaces machine accounts\.
 From the main menu, choose **Action**, **Edit**\.